lantanagroup/FHIR.js/README.md

 *Note: For validation to validate a value set referenced by a StructureDefinition, the ValueSet resource must be loaded into the parser before the StructureDefinition is loaded.*

+# Documentation
+API documentation can be found at http://lantanagroup.github.io/FHIR.js/

 # Decimal types
 The FHIR specification requires that decimal values have arbitrary precision and be encoded in JSON as numbers.
 This is problematic since JavaScript numbers